Speech Reading Classes

 Do you wear Hearing Aids or a Cochlear Implant and still struggle to communicate?

 Contrary to what many people think, Assistive Listening technologies do not restore hearing to a normal range in the same way that glasses correct vision.
 Other communication strategies such as speech reading skills will help to improve overall communication and enrich daily life.

-Often referred to as ‘lip reading’, speech reading is the ability to understand speech by observing visual cues such as the movement of the lips, tongue, jaw and facial expressions.
-Less than half of the spoken language is actually visible on a speaker’s lips.
-Speech reading is the more accurate term as it also involves observing other cues such as body language, gestures along with situational and context clues.
-It takes practice, but it can also be very rewarding.
-Anyone with a hearing loss will greatly benefit from speech reading classes.
+Often called ‘lip reading’, it is the ability to understand speech by observing visual cues such as the movement of the lips, tongue, jaw and facial expressions.
+Less than half of spoken language is actually visible on a speaker’s lips.
+Speech Reading is the more accurate term as it also involves observing other cues such as body language and gestures along with situational and context clues.
+It takes practice but it can also be very rewarding.
+Anyone with a hearing loss will greatly benefit from these classes.

-Over the ten classes a wealth of information on other communication strategies are covered.
-These may include listening in difficult situations, telephones, assistive listening devices, hearing aids and much more.
+And be prepared to have some fun!
+Those who have taken our speech reading classes are pleasantly surprised to find there is much more going on than just speech reading.
+Over the duration of the classes a wealth of information on other communication strategies are covered.
+These topics include listening in difficult situations, telephones, assistive listening devices, hearing aids and much more.
 Speech reading classes are fun and a wonderful opportunity to meet others with hearing loss.

 If you would like more information or to register, please contact us or check the events calendar section for our next class availability.